Glossary term

 Why Soft Inquiries Matter

-Soft inquiries matter mostly because consumers often misunderstand them.
-Many people worry that checking their own credit reports or receiving prescreened offers will hurt their scores.
-The CFPB makes clear that soft inquiries do not affect scores.
+Soft inquiries matter mainly because consumers often misunderstand them.
+Many people worry that checking their own reports or responding to a prequalification offer will hurt their credit score.
+In most cases, soft inquiries do not have that effect.

-That makes soft inquiries a useful concept in consumer-credit literacy.
-Understanding them can help people review their reports more confidently and distinguish harmless file access from activity that may affect lending models.
+Understanding soft inquiries can help people monitor their reports more confidently and separate harmless file access from activity that may affect underwriting.

 Soft Inquiry Versus Hard Inquiry

 The main contrast is with a hard inquiry.
-A hard inquiry is usually connected to a live application for new credit and can affect many credit scores.
-A soft inquiry is not treated the same way and usually does not affect scores at all.
+A hard inquiry is usually connected to a live application for new credit and can affect many scores.
+A soft inquiry is generally lower consequence and does not carry the same score impact.

 Soft Inquiry Versus Credit Report

-A soft inquiry is one type of item that may appear when you review your own credit report.
+A soft inquiry is one item that may appear when you review your own credit report.
 It is not the report itself.
-The report is the broader record of account, balance, payment, and inquiry information.
+The report is the broader record of account history, balances, payment patterns, and inquiries.

 Example of a Soft Inquiry

-Assume you request a copy of your own credit report to check for errors before applying for a mortgage.
-That review is generally treated as a soft inquiry and does not affect your credit score.
-The same is often true when an existing credit-card issuer reviews your account or when a lender prescreens consumers for marketing offers.
+Assume you request your own credit report before applying for a new card.
+That review is generally treated as a soft inquiry and does not affect your score.
+The same is often true when an existing card issuer reviews your account or when a lender checks whether you may qualify for an offer without running a full application-based hard pull.

 The Bottom Line

 A soft inquiry is a review of a consumer's credit file that does not affect credit scores and is usually visible only to the consumer.
-It matters because it helps consumers distinguish harmless report access from the harder credit pulls that can affect scores.
+It helps people distinguish harmless report access from the harder credit pulls that can affect approval terms and many scores.